voxpupuli/puppet-telegraf/README.md

 support for other distributions / operating systems is planned.
 Feel free to assist with development in this regard!

+The configuration generated with this module is only compatible with newer releases of Telegraf, i.e 0.10.x.

 ## Development

 Fork, hack, test, and then raise a pull request.